altkaye/Jamm/README.md

 Concept
 ====

-* developed in Java 8
+* developed on Java 8, based on Netty
 * tinier than other major mo middlewares
 * easy to use, simple API